matyix/helix/src/site/markdown/index.md

     [\[Quick Start\]](./site-releases/0.6.2-incubating-site/Quickstart.html) [\[Release Notes\]](./releasenotes/release-0.6.2-incubating.html)

-* [0.7.0-incubating](./site-releases/0.7.0-incubating-site/index.html) - A release that includes high-level APIs to logically interact with Participants, Controllers, Resources, and other Helix constructs. __This release is an alpha and APIs are in the process of being finalized__.
+* [0.7.0-incubating](./site-releases/0.7.0-incubating-site/index.html) (alpha) - A release that includes high-level APIs to logically interact with Participants, Controllers, Resources, and other Helix constructs. __This release is an alpha and APIs are in the process of being finalized__.
 Feel free to play with it and provide any feedback you have!

     [\[Quick Start\]](./site-releases/0.7.0-incubating-site/Quickstart.html) [\[Release Notes\]](./releasenotes/release-0.7.0-incubating.html)